Is The Chase Sapphire Reserve® Card Right For You?

 Y’all, that’s worth quite a bit when redeemed through Chase Travel℠.

 The Sapphire Reserve is a premium travel card built for frequent flyers who like luxury perks and benefits.
-And now, it comes with new statement credits, better earning rates, and even more lounge access.
+In 2025, it underwent a massive overhaul, and now comes with new statement credits, better earning rates, and even more lounge access.

-That also means the annual fee is going up… sigh.
+That also means the annual fee went up… sigh.

-The annual fee is increasing to $795, with $195 per authorized user, and here are some important dates:
+The annual fee increased to $795, with $195 per authorized user.
+Here are some important dates:

-• June 23, 2025: New version of the card becomes available to new applicants.
+• June 23, 2025: A new version of the card became available to new applicants.

-• October 26, 2025: Existing cardholders get the new benefits and fee on their next anniversary.
+• October 26, 2025: Existing cardholders got the new benefits and will pay the increased fee on their next anniversary.

 • October 26, 2027: You can still redeem points earned before 10/26/25 at 1.5x value through Chase Travel until this date.